This article was originally prepared for Lexis®PSL.

 In this context, UK regulators are implementing measures to embed climate risk into the regulatory frame-work.

 The direction of travel is clear: financial institutions and investors will increasingly be required to assess, monitor and disclose the sustainability of their investments.
-While regulatory intervention in increasing in some markets, voluntary initiatives are being adopted in others.
+While regulatory intervention is increasing in some markets, voluntary initiatives are being adopted in others.
 Although measures are likely to represent an increased cost to businesses, they also present an opportunity for the development of new products and services.
-In the face of climate risk, the market has an opportunity to innovate which, within the appropriate framework, can drive value as well as further climate-related and ESG objectives.
+In the face of climate risk, the financial market has an opportunity to innovate which, within the appropriate framework, can drive value as well as further climate-related and ESG objectives.